rodrigoborba/kubernetes-lab/README.md

 # kubernetes-lab
-Running a springboot project on Kubernetes
+Running a springboot app with mongodb database on Kubernetes